 - JSON Object in Request – Most REST API Requests require a JSON object to be submitted in the HTTP Body.
 Use the language’s functions to craft a JSON object that contains the parameters that need to be sent to the API Call.

-- URL Query portion – Some REST API Requests require parameters to be specified in the query portion of the URL.
+- URL Query String– Some REST API Requests require parameters to be specified in the query string of the URL.

-- Send HTTP Request – Create the full HTTP Request with HTTP Method, URL, URL Parameters, Content-Type Header, Cookie Header, and JSON Body.
+- Send HTTP Request – Send the full HTTP Request with HTTP Method, URL, URL Parameters, Content-Type Header, Cookie Header, and JSON Body.
 Send it to the HTTP REST server endpoint.

 - Process Response, including JSON – The REST API sends back a HTTP 200 success message with a JSON document.
 Or it sends back an error message, typically with error details in an attached JSON document.

-SNIP vs IP Pool (Intranet IPs) – By default, when a NetScaler VPN Tunnel is established, a NetScaler SNIP is used as the Source IP for all traffic that leaves the NetScaler to internal Servers.
+SNIP vs IP Pool (Intranet IPs) – By default, when a Citrix Gateway VPN Tunnel is established, a Citrix ADC SNIP is used as a shared Source IP for all traffic that leaves the Citrix ADC to the internal Servers.
 The internal Servers then simply reply to the SNIP.
 Instead of all VPN Clients sharing a single SNIP, you can configure IP Pools (aka Intranet IPs), where each VPN Client gets its own IP address.

 Use IP Pools if Servers initiate communication to clients – if servers initiate communication to VPN Clients (IP Phones, SCCM, etc.), then each VPN Client needs its own IP address.
 This won’t work if all VPN Clients are sharing a single SNIP.